Up to 60% off sofas & mattresses — limited‑time deals.

 Which model felt coolest in your testing?

-The Pro Hybrid 10" had the best overall cooling impression, especially over longer sessions.
-The foam models felt neutral-to-cool at first contact, but didn’t stay as consistently “airy” as the hybrids.
+The Pro Hybrid 10" delivered the coolest overall impression in our longer sessions.
+The foam models felt neutral-to-cool at first contact, but didn’t stay as consistently airy as the hybrids.

 If I hate feeling stuck, which one should I choose?

-Choose either hybrid.
-The standard Hybrid 10" and Pro Hybrid 10" both made it easier to change positions without that slow-foam pullback, and Ethan’s turning comfort was noticeably better on them.
+Pick either hybrid.
+Both the Hybrid 10" and Pro Hybrid 10" made it easier to change positions without the slow-foam pullback we felt on the all-foam beds.

 Are the all-foam models supportive enough for back sleeping?

-For average-weight back sleepers, yes—both foam models stayed comfortable.
-The trade-offs showed up more at the edges and for heavier bodies, where the hybrids maintained a more structurally confident feel.
+For average-weight back sleepers, yes—both foam models stayed comfortable in our sessions.
+The trade-offs showed up more at the edges and for heavier bodies, where the hybrids held a more supportive, structured feel.

 Previous post